batfish/ansible/docs/assertions.rst

 * A filter line is considered unreachable if it will never match a packet, e.g., because its match condition is empty or covered completely by those of prior lines.
-* This test will fail if any line in any filter is unreachable.
+* This test will fail if any line in any of the specified filter(s) is unreachable.

 The following parameters may be specified for this assertion: